merlins-lair/ArchScripts/README.md

 ---

-## Arch Live ISO (Pre-Install)
+## Arch Live ISO

-This step installs arch to your hard drive. *IT WILL FORMAT THE DISK*
+This step installs Arch to your hard drive. *IT WILL FORMAT THE DISK*

 Boot into your Arch ISO